Treble Cone: History

 Treble Cone received its next major upgrade in 1995/96 with the installation of New Zealand's first high speed, detachable 6-seater chairlift in the Home Basin.
 The double chair was moved to improve access to the Saddle Basin.
 There were also major extensions to the base building, a new car parking area was developed, and a snowmaking pond was installed.

 Earthworks dominated development in the 2000s (summers of 2004, 2006, 2007, 2008, 2010 and 2011), improving the beginner and intermediate terrain in the Home and Saddle Basin and access to the Saddle Basin.

 In 2005, Treble Cone saw a new fixed grip quad chairlift in the Saddle Basin and Ski Patrol hut at the top of the Six Seater.
 In 2006 and again in 2007, further investment increased snowmaking across the Home Basin.

-Along with Cardrona Ski Area, Treble Cone updated its sales and ticketing systems in 2011/12, enabling the launch of OnePassNZ, a shared lift pass.
+Along with Cardrona Alpine Resort, Treble Cone updated its sales and ticketing systems in 2011/12, enabling the launch of OnePassNZ, a shared lift pass.
 The RFID ticketing system allowed guests with pre-paid passes to ski straight to the gate, as well as to track vertical and number of runs skied.

 In December 2019, the Commerce Commission approved the purchase of Treble Cone Investments Ltd by Cardrona Alpine Resort.
 In early 2020, Cardrona reported that they were working towards merging the operations and marketing of the two resorts.

 Winter activities

 Treble Cone is the largest ski area in New Zealand's South Island, equalled only by Roundhill after the installation of a 1.44 km (0.9 miles) rope tow (world's longest rope tow) in 2010.
 Treble Cone has a vertical rise of 700m creating the longest runs in Queenstown Southern Lakes District, including the 4 km High Street to Easy Rider beginner to intermediate groomed run.

 Treble Cone is most known for its fairly steep and challenging terrain, which it claims is some of the best in the country.
 Recent earthworks initiatives have however ensure that beginner to intermediate skiers and boarders are fully catered for.
 These include providing more expansive beginner and intermediate groomed trails for skiers and boarders in both the Home and Saddle Basin, and a free beginner surface lift and ski area near the base facilities.
 There is also a small terrain park and kids' fun trail to explore.

-The thriving backcountry ski and snowboard scene around Queenstown and Wānaka uses Treble Cone as an access point to some of the best out-of-bound terrain in the region.
+The backcountry ski and snowboard scene around Queenstown and Wānaka uses Treble Cone as an access point to some of the out-of-bound terrain in the region.
 The resort sells a discounted lift pass to help backcountry users access this terrain from Treble Cone's summit.
-Backcountry tours also leave from Treble Cone, operated by Aspiring Guides.
+Professionally led backcountry ski and splitboard tours also leave from Treble Cone, operated by a number of local guiding companies.